Photo checkpoints & route planning

 Feb 01, 2026

-Reference objects & photo checkpoints
+Use reference objects to create photo checkpoints

 MAVO 3D has a neat optimization technology that helps align point clouds correctly after scanning.
 To get the best results with this "Loop Closure" technology, here some tips for 3D scanning with MAVO 3D.